askedrelic/comcast-bw/README.markdown

 Usage
 -----
-First, you need to add your Comcast Email and password, by editing the settings at top of the `comcastBandwidth.py` file.
+First, you need to create a "config.ini" file.
+The file should be in following format:

+[comcast]
+username = USER@comcast.net
+password = PASSWORD

+[notify_my_android]
+api = KEY

 Then run 'python comcastBandwidth.py' to get your current bandwidth usage.